kselnaag/algos/README.md

 </p>

 **Motivation:**
 The main idea of this module is to suggest more convenient way for sorting slices of different types.
-We have Pre-defined Data Types (PDTs: ints, floats, strings) and Abstract Data Types (ADTs: self-made structures).
-Now in GOLANG stdlib we have to wrap PDTs in structs and bind 3 methods (`len`, `less`, `swap`) to call a sort function, same with ADTs.
-This module dedicates `Ord` interface for PDTs with `>`, `==`, `<` operators and `Comp` interface for ADTs with `CompareTo` method and `(+1, 0, -1)` values as the result for sorting internal and abstract types more easily.
+We have Buildin Data Types (BDTs: ints, floats, strings) and Combined Data Types (CDTs: self-made structures).
+Now in Golang stdlib we have to wrap BDTs in structs and bind 3 methods (`len`, `less`, `swap`) to call a sort function, same with CDTs.
+This module dedicates `Ord` interface for BDTs with `>`, `==`, `<` operators and `Comp` interface for CDTs with `CompareTo` method and `+1`, `0`, `-1` returns.
+Now comparing any values all kind of types will be more easy.

 **The Main Idea:**
-We can build ADTs:
+We can build CDTs:
 ```
 type Comp interface {
 	CompareTo(Comp) int